YouthTree/bhm-google-maps/README.md

 Installing bhm-google-maps is simple.
 To get started with a rails 3 app:

-1. Add the gem to your Gemfile:
+1. Add the gem to your Gemfile: Add `gem "bhm-google-maps"`

-    gem "bhm-google-maps"

-2. Generate the js into your app:
+2. Generate the js into your app: `rake bhm-google-maps:install`

-    rake bhm-google-maps:install

 3. Configure as needed

 Some parts of bhm-google-maps may need to be configured - e.g. out of the box, it will append the google